 BY KATE AZUMAH

-In an attempt to unify the country after Nigeria’s civil war, then military head of state, General Yakubu Gowon, introduced the National Youth Service Corps (NYSC) programme in 1973, deploying graduates of higher institutions to serve across the country.
-Among the second set despatched to Kaduna State in 1974 were campus Christian leaders.
+In order to unify the country after Nigeria’s civil war, then military head of state, General Yakubu Gowon, introduced a programme in 1973, deploying graduates of higher institutions to serve across the country.
+Among those despatched to Kaduna State in 1974 were campus Christian leaders.
 Contrary to their experience in the south, they observed a paucity of churches and evangelistic activity in the north, and this inspired them to organize a Jesus Film outreach in Zaria city in December of that year.

 The inhabitants came en masse and responded to the ensuing altar call.
-However, things turned sour when some Muslims attacked, vandalizing equipment and pelting the youth corps members with stones.
+However, some Muslims attacked later, vandalizing equipment and pelting the youth corps members with stones.
 Several ended up in hospital, and all were shocked by the incident.

-When the organizers regrouped the following year, the Lord gave them a vision to press on and preach the gospel to Muslims of northern Nigeria and in francophone West Africa.
+When the organizers regrouped the following year, the Lord gave them a vision to press on and preach the gospel to Muslims and those in francophone West Africa.
 Thus, CAPRO (Calvary Productions, now Calvary Ministries) was born—an indigenous mission organization with 800 missionaries in 44 countries, and mission training schools in Nigeria, Cote d’Ivoire, Kenya, India, the US, the UK, and in Sudan.
 How have they funded all these?
 CAPRO’s international director, Dondo Iorlamen, tells us more.

 A task for all

-“Our pioneers were inspired by the rugged faith of Western missionaries like Hudson Taylor and George Muller who believed that only prayer was needed and God would provide.
-Over time, they modified their methods as they learned that missions was a commission for the whole Church.
-In addition to prayer, they could invite support by sharing information through newsletters, podcasts, and prayer requests.
-It’s an opportunity for the Body of Christ to invest in God’s Kingdom by reaching territories that have not heard the gospel.”
+“Our pioneers were inspired by the faith of Western missionaries who believed that only prayer was needed and God would provide.
+Over time, they learned that missions was for the whole Church and modified their methods.
+In addition to prayer, they invited support from the Body of Christ by sharing information and prayer requests.”

 “Sending” and “Going” arms

-CAPRO organizes two programmes as points of call for anyone to be involved in missions.
+CAPRO organizes two programmes for anyone to participate in missions.
 The first is the Discipleship and Mission Exposure Programme (D-MEP).
-This runs for 12 weeks in schools, universities, polytechnics, churches, theological institutions, and other professional bodies.
+This runs for 12 weeks in schools, universities, churches, theological institutions, and other professional bodies.
 The second is a yearly event dubbed “Last Days Gathering.”

-Believers who participate in the two programs are exposed to mission statistics, the conditions of unreached people groups, and their obligation to reach others with the gospel.
+Believers who participate in the programs are exposed to mission statistics, unreached people groups, and their obligation to share the gospel.
 They are invited to intercede, give financially to missions, or go to the field as missionaries.

-Responders are organized into a structured support system called a CAPRO chapter, comprising believers with a common vision to pray, give, mobilize, or go as missionaries.
-Those who sign up as missionaries are assigned as office staff or field missionaries and together make up CAPRO’s “Going arm.
+Responders are organized into a support system called a CAPRO chapter.
+Those who sign up as missionaries become office staff or field missionaries and together make up CAPRO’s “Going” arm.
 Those who remain in the chapters to support are the “Sending” arm.

 Financing the work

-CAPRO missionaries go through one year of missions training after which they are interviewed to determine if they are the right fit for CAPRO.
-Dondo explains, “We are a distinct organization with our own culture.
-Someone may be a great candidate, but may not be called to work with CAPRO.
+CAPRO missionaries go through one year of missions training and are interviewed to determine if they are the right fit for CAPRO.
+Dondo explains, “Someone may be a great candidate, but may not be called to work with CAPRO.
 We tell our missionaries that they will not receive any salaries from the ministry—this includes me as the international director.
 It would only come through the Lord and his people.
 We believe that if God calls anyone, he will provide for that person.”